Table of Contents

 - The turn passes to the next player.

-__(Parenthesis effect)__ – Effects in parenthesis are passively applied at all times and unvoidable in any way.
+(Parenthesis text) – Text in parenthesis are passively applied at all times and unvoidable in any way.
+They are referred to as arguments.
 Consider them permanent parts of the card.
 Some reminder text is in parenthesis as well.
 These effects only ever apply when the card is a permanent on the field in some way (Attachment, Active Zone, or Support).

 [1/Turn] – Some effects may have [1/Turn] written in them, which are almost always Passives.
 These effects are only able to be used 1 time per turn (each player’s) and a player may choose whether or not to activate them as long as they contain a colon ( : ), indicating that the “once per turn” is paid as a cost.
 As many different once per turn costs may be paid as possible.